open-contracting/infrastructure/docs/guidance/publishing.md

 * **Gaps in your data** where data in OC4IDS is not currently collected or disclosed in your system.
 Use OC4IDS as a guide to the information that is important to users and consider whether your system and business processes could be updated to collect and publish additional information.

 * **Gaps in OC4IDS** where data is collected by your system but doesn't map to OC4IDS.
-Rather than being excluded from your publication, such information should be included as additional fields in your data.
+Rather than being excluded from your publication, such information ought to be included as additional fields in your data.
 Refer to [extending the schema](../reference/index.md#extending-the-schema) for information on including additional fields in your data.

 ### (2b) Map detailed contracting process data